Radiological Material Is Easily Obtainable From Which Of The Following

 While many sources of radiological materials are regulated, there are also unregulated or illicit markets where these substances can be obtained more easily.
 In some regions, particularly where nuclear technology is not tightly controlled, radioactive materials may be sold or traded without proper oversight.
 This can include the sale of radioactive isotopes for non-medical or non-industrial purposes, which is both illegal and dangerous.

 The black market for radiological materials is a growing concern, as it can lead to unauthorized use in activities such as smuggling, terrorism, or illegal experiments.
-For example, the availability of radioactive materials in certain countries may allow individuals or groups to acquire them without the necessary permits or safety training.
+That's why for example, the availability of radioactive materials in certain countries may allow individuals or groups to acquire them without the necessary permits or safety training.
 This not only poses a risk to public health but also complicates efforts to monitor and control the spread of such materials.

 Everyday Items and Consumer Products